Saint Louis University: Clock tower

+Built in 1993, Saint Louis University's clock tower closed off the campus from West Pine Avenue from Spring Street to Vandeventer Avenue.
+The surrounding plaza is host to social gatherings, demonstrations, and philanthropic events.

+In 2011, the clock tower and the area around it were renamed the Joseph G. Lipic Clock Tower Plaza.
+The amphitheater adjacent to the plaza was renamed in 2021 honor of Jonathan Smith.

+In October 2014, the clocktower plaza became the focal point for a student-led demonstration known as OccupySLU.
+Hundreds of students descended on the plaza to engage in teach-ins, peaceful protest, and conversation in the aftermath of the shooting of Michael Brown and the shooting of Vonderrit Myers Jr. Students and community leaders peacefully occupied the plaza for six days.
+During this time, university president Fred Pestello negotiated with demonstrators to end the occupation.

 Libraries and museums

 Saint Louis University has three libraries in St. Louis, and one on its campus in Madrid, Spain: the Pius XII Memorial Library on the north campus, the Medical Center Library on south campus, the Vincent C. Immel Library at the law school in downtown St. Louis, and the library in San Ignacio Hall in Madrid.

 Pius XII Memorial Library is the general academic library.
-It houses over 2.2 million books and e-books, and has 48 study rooms for students to use.
-Recent renovations to the library include more seating and study areas, designated noise zones and the creation of an Academic Technology Commons on the first floor.
+It houses over 2.2 million books and e-books.
 Housed within Pius XII Memorial Library is the Knights of Columbus Vatican Film Library, which holds a unique collection of microfilm focusing on the manuscripts housed in the Biblioteca Apostolica Vaticana.

-In 1964, SLU president Rev. Paul Reinert established the Saint Louis University Library Associates.
+In 1964, SLU president Paul Reinert established the Saint Louis University Library Associates.
 The Associates are a group of "civic-minded St. Louisans...dedicated to the growth of the university libraries."
 Since 1967, the organization has presented the St. Louis Literary Award to a distinguished figure in literature.
-Notable recipients of the award include Sir Salman Rushdie, E.L.
-Doctorow, and Joan Didion.
+Notable recipients of the award include Salman Rushdie, E.L.
+Doctorow, Joan Didion, and R. Buckminster Fuller.

 The university also has three museums: the Museum of Contemporary Religious Art (MOCRA), the Saint Louis University Museum of Art (SLUMA), and the Samuel Cupples House.

+Administrative Offices

+The Saint Louis University Office of Admissions Building was built in 1890 and had a number of different owners until it was acquired by the University in 1988.

 Academics and rankings

-SLU offers 89 undergraduate majors and 86 graduate disciplines.
-Additionally, 13 undergraduate and 21 graduate degree programs are also offered entirely online.
-The average class size for undergraduates is 26 and the student-faculty ratio is 9:1.
+SLU offers 94 undergraduate majors and 88 graduate disciplines.
+The student-faculty ratio is 9:1.

-The university operates 13 schools and colleges: the College of Arts and Sciences, the College of Philosophy and Letters, the Doisy College of Health Sciences, the School of Medicine, the Trudy Busch Valentine School of Nursing, the College for Public Health and Social Justice, the School of Social Work, the Richard A. Chaifetz School of Business, the School of Education, the School of Law, the Parks College of Engineering, Aviation and Technology, the School for Professional Studies, and Saint Louis University Madrid.
-In addition, the university also operates the degree-granting Center for Advanced Dental Education.
+The university operates 12 schools and colleges: